dalacost/strava_hack_tools/README.md

     Strava Kudos Tool.

     options:
     -h, --help            show this help message and exit -a ID_Number, --athlete ID_Number
                             Filter by ID of Athlete to analyze, by default all feed is analyzed. (default: None) -fd UNIX_TIME, --feeddeep UNIX_TIME
                             Force a end of time for get the feed, define a UNIX TIME (default: None) -l username password, --login username password
                             Login with username and password (default: ('None', 'None')) -fl, --forcelogin     Force a new login instead saved cookies.
-Warning, this option will destroy old credentials. (default: False)
+Warning, this option will destroy old credentials.
+                            (default: False)
     -nebr Number, --numentriesbyrequest Number
                             Number of entries asked for each request, by default this value is controlled by Strava.
 If even set a big number, strava could rewrite it with the max value from server.
-(100 entries) (default: 0) -ft FeedType, --feedtype FeedType
+(100 entries) (default: 0)
+    -ft FeedType, --feedtype FeedType
                             Force a filter by feed type, by default this value is controlled by Strava (default: None) -c CLUB_ID, --club CLUB_ID
-                              Use it with -ft option when 'club' feed type is used. (default: None) -v, --verbose         increase output verbosity (default: False)
+                            Use it with -ft option when 'club' feed type is used. (default: None) -y, --yes             yes to all (default: False) -v, --verbose         increase output verbosity (default: False)

 **EXAMPLES**